flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

         - ZFW (Zero Fuel Weight) = OEW (Operating Empty Weight) + Payload
         - ZFWCG = CG based on ZFW (**Not to be mistaken for takeoff CG**)

-        Stations in CYAN indicate they are reading/waiting to board/load.
+        Stations in <span style="color:cyan">CYAN</span> indicate they are reading/waiting to board/load.

-        Stations that are fully loaded will turn GREEN.
+        Stations that are fully loaded will turn <span style="color:green">GREEN</span>.

     !!! block ""
         ![W&B 2](../assets/feature-guides/simbrief/wb2.png){align=right width=50% loading=lazy}

-        Once on `W&B` page (2/2) it should look like the sample image even if you have pressed OFP REQUEST in a previous section.
+        Once on `W&B` page it should look like the sample image even if you have pressed OFP REQUEST in a different section.

         === "PAX Rows Format"
             - X (Y)